atharva-khewle/OrionHub/README.md

 # OrionHub: Revolutionizing Social Connectivity

 Welcome to the GitHub repository of OrionHub, an avant-garde social platform inspired by the dynamics of Reddit.
 This project showcases innovative development using Kotlin and Firebase, emphasizing a cutting-edge, interactive user experience.
-Designed and developed by [Your Name], OrionHub stands as a testament to professional skill in crafting applications that are both technically robust and user-centric.
+Designed and developed by me, OrionHub stands as a testament to professional skill in crafting applications that are both technically robust and user-centric.

 ## Table of Contents
 - [Introduction](#introduction)